Altitude Sickness and Prevention

 Some sources recommend the following to minimize the effects of altitude sickness:

 - Stay well hydrated by substantially increasing your water intake

 - Get adequate rest and take it easy on your first day in the higher altitude

 - Eat a balanced diet with plenty of carbohydrates (avoid fats and sugars) and decrease salt intake

 - Eliminate caffeine intake (caffeine is a diuretic and will dehydrate)

 - Take over the counter products for altitude sickness (use your own discretion with these)

-- Our best recommendation for preventing or remedying altitude sickness is to stay hydrated with water (more than normal) while en route and during your stay.
+Our best recommendation for preventing or remedying altitude sickness is to stay hydrated with water (more than normal) while enroute and during your stay.
 Everyone should drink water instead of soft drinks.
 If you fly into Colorado, we highly recommend that your group drink plenty of water prior to the flight, during the flight, and upon arrival.
 If traveling by bus, have water available the entire trip to increase hydration before your arrival to Winter Park.
-If at any time on the trip, a person experiences any of the above listed symptoms- choose any medical remedies you wish, but consider having the person drink water as a solution.
+If at any time on the trip, a person experiences any of the above listed symptoms- choose any medical remedies you wish but consider having the person increase their water intake for immediate results.

 Based on our long experience with groups in Winter Park (and even our own staff) – we have been around the emergency room several times for the treatment of this sickness.
 Inevitably- dehydration is the cause.